-Note: Graduates who resolve financial or library holds preventing the release of their diplomas must proactively notify the Registrar's Office that their last hold has been removed; if you do not notify the Registrar's Office, your diploma will not be mailed to you.
+Note: Graduates who resolve financial or library holds preventing the release of their diplomas must proactively notify the Registrar's Office that their last hold has been removed.
+In the case of holds preventing release, the Registrar's Office will not mail the diploma without being notified that the hold(s) have been removed.

-Contact: Applications for replacement diplomas and certificates may be requested by calling the Office of the Registrar, Graduation, Degree Audit, and Diploma Division, (212) 854-1454.
+Applications for replacement diplomas and certificates may be requested by calling the Office of the Registrar, Graduation, Degree Audit, and Diploma Division at 212-854-1454.